SvenGroot/GenerateAnswerFile/README.md

 --------------------------|-----------------------------------------------------------------------------------------------------------------------------------
 **System**                | For `CleanEfi`, creates the special EFI partition.
 For `CleanBios`, creates the system partition holding the Windows boot manager.
 **MSR**                   | Creates a partition with the Microsoft Reserved partition type.
 For use with `CleanEfi` only.
-**WinRE** or **Recovery** | Marks the partition as a utility partition, and does not assign it a drive letter.
+**WinRE** or **Recovery** | Marks the partition as a utility partition.

+These special partition types will not have a drive letter.
 All other volume labels create regular data partitions with that label.
 These will be assigned drive letters in the order they were specified, starting with `C:`.

+You can use the format `label:size[fs]`, where fs is a file system like FAT32 or NTFS, to specify a file system to format the volume with.
+If no file system is specified, it defaults to NTFS except for EFI partitions, which must be FAT32.
+MSR partitions are not formatted, so this attribute is ignored.

 You can use the `-InstallToPartition` argument to specify which partition should hold the OS.
 If you don't supply this argument, Windows will be installed on the first regular data partition.